openshift/microshift/test/README.md

 > ```

 #### Creating Test Infrastructure

-Use `./test/bin/start_webserver.sh` to run an `nginx` web server to serve the images needed for the test scenarios.

 Use `./test/bin/scenario.sh` to create test infrastructure for a scenario with the `create` argument and a scenario directory name as input.